Post 9/11 GI Bill Guide For Spouses and Dependents

 Those who have had Post 9/11 GI Bill benefits transferred to them may qualify for the following benefits:

-• Full coverage of tuition and fees: Those who qualify for the maximum benefit can have 100% of the cost of in-state tuition and fees at public schools.
-The benefit is capped by the VA for private and foreign schools.
+- Full coverage of tuition and fees: Those who are eligible for the maximum benefit can have 100% of the cost of in-state tuition and fees at public schools.
+The VA caps the benefit for private and foreign schools.

 Learn More: GI Bill BAH Rate Calculator